wsphd/fcculs/README.md

     More RAM and faster hard drives help.
     I've used SQLite internally but I've kept the joins in SQL (rather than, say, `dplyr` or `data.table`) so that it's relatively easy to to switch DBMS back-ends.

+**Tips**:

+  * ***Searching:*** There are many spelling variants and misspellings.
+It would be a herculean effort to try to correct those.
+    Although somewhat slower, I would encourage users to use wildcard searches or similiar search strategies, at least initially.

 I welcome your feedback.